KenDickey/Small/RuntimeModel.md

 one and bit0 set to 1.

 Immediate values are just OOP addresses near zero.
+These are easy to create, so do not need dedicated registers to hold their values.

-- UndefinedObject/Nil = 2r0000
+- UndefinedObject/Nil = 2r0000  [So matches register ZERO = x0]
 - True  = 2r0100
 - False = 2r1000
 - ...

+## Object Headers

 ## Message Invocation

 Registers reserved for method lookup..
+[Sn..]

 ## PICs

+## Contexts & Exceptions